 Roses in the Ocean exists to save lives and reduce emotional distress and pain.

-At our heart and soul are people with a lived experience of suicide, and we are dedicated to empowering them to find their voice and building their capacity to bring their insights and wisdom to all aspects of suicide prevention.
+At our heart and soul are people with a lived experience of suicide.
+We are dedicated to empowering those with a lived experience to find their voice, and to building their capacity to bring their insights and wisdom to suicide prevention.

-We harness the perspectives of all we represent, along with our own lived experience of suicide expertise to innovate and transform suicide prevention, and drive and deliver system reform.
-We seek to lead the significant cultural shift needed to save lives through the expertise of people with lived experience of suicide, We support organisations and government to effectively and meaningfully engage and integrate lived experience expertise.
+We seek to lead the significant cultural shift needed to save lives through harnessing the perspectives of all we represent, along with our own lived experience of suicide.
+With our actions driven and guided by those with a lived experience of suicide, we innovate and transform suicide prevention, and drive and deliver system reform.
+We support organisations and government to effectively and meaningfully integrate lived experience expertise into suicide prevention.

-Implementing innovative solutions co-designed with community to meet the needs of individuals and communities.
+Improve service experience and outcomes by implementing innovative solutions co-designed to meet the needs of individuals and communities.

-Delivering high-quality, best practice capacity building training and service delivery, the impact of which is measured and reported on.
+Deliver high-quality, best practice accessible training, resources and services, the positive impact of which is measured and reported on.

-Building depth and sustainability into the lived experience of suicide movement, our organisation, individuals and communities, services, workforces and safe spaces.
+Build depth and sustainability into the lived experience of suicide movement, our organisation, individuals, communities, services, workforces and safe spaces.

-We value HUMILITY, empathy and respect, acknowledging our own and others varied knowledge and skills, and lived experiences of suicide, and the limitations of each.
+HUMILITY – We practice humility, acknowledging our own and others’ knowledge and skills, and lived experiences of suicide, and the limitations of each.

 DEEP LISTENING – We respect the Aboriginal and Torres Strait Islander peoples’ practice of deep listening and value the learning this brings.

 COLLABORATION – We thrive on collaboration to build the enriching and empowering relationships needed to achieve meaningful outcomes.